DecisionsDev/decision-assistant-hub/examples/product-recommendation/product-recommendation-201.md

 # Product Recommendation Policy — Decision Automation 201

 ## 1. Purpose
-This policy defines how products are recommended to customers using clear business rules.
+This policy defines how products are recommended to customers.
 The objective is to ensure that every recommendation is appropriate, compliant, and aligned with current business campaigns, while remaining fully explainable.

-This policy is intentionally rule-based.
-Recommendations are determined by explicit conditions and not by predictive models, machine learning, or probabilistic scoring.

 ## 2. Policy Overview
 Products may be recommended only when they meet all eligibility and operational requirements.